Using machine learning to parameterize moist convection: potential for modeling of climate, climate change and extreme events: Training and validation of the random forest

 \subsection{Validation on test dataset}

 The performance of the RF for the control climate as evaluated based on the test dataset is shown in Figs.~\ref{fig_latlev_Rsq} and \ref{fig_precip_scatter}.
 Note that the RF was not trained on any of the samples from the test dataset.
 We use the coefficient of determination R$^2$ which is defined as one minus the ratio of the mean squared error to the true variance.
 R$^2$ for the tendencies of temperature and specific humidity is above $0.8$ in regions where the tendencies are large, such as the tropical mid-troposphere for temperature and the tropical lower troposphere for specific humidity, with generally higher R$^2$ for temperature as compared to specific humidity (Fig.~\ref{fig_latlev_Rsq}).
 The overall R$^2$ for the RF is $0.82$ as calculated over all test samples and levels, as compared to $0.86$ for the training dataset.
+Note that the RF is specifically designed not to overfit the training data, in contrast to a single decision tree which could be trained to achieve perfect accuracy on a training dataset without achieving good performance on a test dataset.

 The surface precipitation is also well captured by the RF (Fig.~\ref{fig_precip_scatter}) with an R$^2$ of 0.95 and a negligible mean bias of $7 \times 10^{-5}$ mm day$^{-1}$.
 The precipitation from RAS is the mass-weighted integral of the negative of the specific humidity tendency, and so precipitation does not require an additional prediction by the RF.
 Interestingly, the RF predictions of precipitation are reasonably accurate even at high values, and the ability of the RF to capture extremes of precipitation is discussed further in section \ref{control_climate}.